 The move was a tragic beginning to this final part of the tale of Martha Brown, as a lady called Mary Davis, someone else’s wife also had a Grocers shop nearby and John apparently took a shine to her…..and the rest is history………..John had given Mary a lift on his cart the day before the murder and Martha must have found out.

-My view is that I can’t help but feel sorry for her the way her life panned out, and we don’t know how bad a man John was to her.
-Nothing ever excuses murder at all, but…….well, we weren’t there were we? living her life.
+My view is that I can’t help but feel sorry for her for the way her life panned out, and we don’t know how bad a man John was to her.
+Nothing ever excuses murder at all, but…….well, we weren’t there were we? walking in her shoes, living her life.

 Till next time then………………………….